simpleanalytics/blog/_posts/2019-03-30-why-we-moved-our-servers-to-iceland.md

 ## Our next location

-I started with some basic searches and I found a Wikipedia page on [Internet censorship and surveillance by country](https://en.wikipedia.org/wiki/Internet_censorship_and_surveillance_by_country#Reporters_Without_Borders).
+I started with some basic searches and found a Wikipedia page on [Internet censorship and surveillance by country](https://en.wikipedia.org/wiki/Internet_censorship_and_surveillance_by_country#Reporters_Without_Borders).
 It contains a list of "Enemies of the Internet" by the Reporters without Borders, a Paris-based international non-governmental organization that advocates freedom of the press, which classifies a country as an enemy of the internet when "all of these countries mark themselves out not just for their capacity to censor news and information online but also for their almost systematic repression of Internet users."

 Apart from this list, there is an alliance called [Five Eyes](https://en.wikipedia.org/wiki/Five_Eyes) a.k.a.
 FVEY.
 It's an alliance of Australia, Canada, New Zealand, the United Kingdom, and the United States.
 In recent years, documents have shown that they are intentionally spying on one another's citizens and sharing the collected information with each other in order to circumvent restrictive domestic regulations on spying ([sources](https://en.wikipedia.org/wiki/List_of_people_under_Five_Eyes_surveillance#cite_ref-8)).
 The former NSA contractor Edward Snowden, described the FVEY as a "supra-national intelligence organization that doesn't answer to the laws of its own countries."
 There are other countries working together with the FVEY in other international cooperatives including Denmark, France, the Netherlands, Norway, Belgium, Germany, Italy, Spain, and Sweden (so-called 14 Eyes).
 I couldn't find evidence of the 14 Eyes alliance abusing their combined intelligence.